 This project could involve children.
 For more information see our guidelines and tips here.

 As the town of Lisa is a small town, everybody will be curious of you and want to know about you.
 There will be an opportunity to mix with the (emotional, loud talking but) friendly neighbours and towns people, and even get/buy various different food produce off them.

 You will get a glimpse of what Western Europe would have been like significantly more than 50 years ago, with many people mainly living off their land and using a horse and cart to get around.

 Many people find the houses, life style and properties here to be quite beautiful.

-It is a relaxed environment here, and helpers are largely left to manage themselves, depending on the work.
-We will not be counting how many hours of work you do.
+It is a relaxed environment here, and if there are no family members to supervise we can leave helpers to manage themselves, depending on the work.
 A lot of the time what work you do is dictated by how hot or wet the weather is, or what needs doing at the time.